lars-t-hansen/sint/README.md

 ## Status

 Pre-MVP, but basically operational.
-See issue tracker for all MVP issues, and BACKLOG.md for other things.
+See issue tracker for all MVP issues, and BACKLOG.md for longer-term things.

 ## Some details